 Murrumbidgee Field Naturalists (MFN) provide expertise on the natural history and ecology of native flora and fauna within Fivebough & Tuckerbil Wetlands, undertaking species surveys and observations to verify breeding, feeding and habitation patterns of the rare and endangered birds which visit the reserve.
 MFN provide advice on the ecological aspects of reserve projects, tenures and management to support the environmental health and value of the wetlands.

-Office of Environment & Heritage (OEH) allocate ‘environmental flow’ water to Fivebough & Tuckerbil Wetlands, providing several scheduled releases at key intervals throughout the year which support the wildlife visiting or inhabiting the reserve.
-OEH provide specialist advice on the volume, timing and distribution of water throughout the wetlands, as well as considerations for water management in project works and maintenance of the reserve.
+The Environment & Heritage Group (EHG) allocate ‘environmental flow’ water to Fivebough & Tuckerbil Wetlands, providing several scheduled releases at key intervals throughout the year which support the wildlife visiting or inhabiting the reserve.
+EHG provide specialist advice on the volume, timing and distribution of water throughout the wetlands, as well as considerations for water management in project works and maintenance of the reserve.

 Murrumbidgee Irrigation (MI) delivers ‘environmental flow’ water, allocated by OEH, to the wetlands through the provision and maintenance of the irrigation network, including channels and regulators, connecting to and within the wetlands.
 MI release regular minor volumes of water into Fivebough & Tuckerbil Wetlands which contributes to a consistent presence of water in the reserve for the native species which require permanent wetland habitat.

-NSW DPI, Lands issue licence for Environmental Protection & Sustainable Grazing over specific sections of Fivebough & Tuckerbil Wetlands reserve, to restrict vegetation to an appropriate growth stage to reduce wildfire risk and preserve a landscape preferable to wading birds and other species which favour the open, shallow country surrounding the basins.
+NSW DoI – Lands & Water issue licence for Environmental Protection & Sustainable Grazing over specific sections of Fivebough & Tuckerbil Wetlands reserve, to restrict vegetation to an appropriate growth stage to reduce wildfire risk and preserve a landscape preferable to wading birds and other species which favour the open, shallow country surrounding the basins.
 The grazier is responsible for sustainable management of livestock to prevent overgrazing, compaction/pugging or selective grazing by cattle and also undertakes weed control, fencing maintenance and pest animal reduction.